MaidScientistIzutsumiMarin/tumblrbot/README.md

    1. You now have access to your `consumer key` next to `Oauth Consumer Key`.
    1. Press `Show secret key` to see your `Consumer Secret`.

-When running this program, you will be prompted to enter all of these tokens. **The fields are password-protected, so there will be no output to the console.** If something goes wrong while entering the tokens, you can always reset them by running the program again and answering `y` to the relevant prompt.
+When running this program, you will be prompted to enter all of these tokens.
+If something goes wrong while entering the tokens, you can always reset them by running the program again and answering `y` to the relevant prompt.

 After inputting the [Tumblr] tokens, you will be given a URL that you need to open in your browser.
 Press `Allow`, then copy and paste the URL of the page you are redirected to into the console.